architgarg/html-webpack-injector/README.md

 This is a [webpack](http://webpack.js.org/) plugin that simplifies injection of chunks in `head` and `body` tags of HTML files using `HtmlWebpackPlugin` to serve your `webpack` bundles.
 This is especially useful when you want to inject some chunks to head and some chunks to body using HtmlWebpackPlugin.

-<h2 align="center">Zero Config</h2>

-The `html-webpack-injector` works without configuration.
-- Just add `_head` after the name of the bundles you want to inject in the `head` section.
-- All other bundles will be injected at the end of `body` tag.

-<h2 align="center">Plugins</h2>

-The `html-webpack-injector` is based on the [hooks](https://github.com/jantimon/html-webpack-plugin#events) provided by HtmlWebpackPlugin.

 <h2 align="center">Usage</h2>
-Suppose you want have 4 chunks that you want to inject in the html document using `HtmlWebpackPlugin`.
-Now out of these 4 chunks there is 1 chunk that you want to inject in the head.
+Suppose you want have `2 chunks` that you want to inject in the html document using HtmlWebpackPlugin.
+If you want to inject `one chunk in head` and `one chunk in body` of the same html document.

 **webpack.config.js**
 ```js